openvinotoolkit/open_model_zoo/demos/multi_camera_multi_target_tracking_demo/python/README.md

 ## Demo Output

 The demo displays bounding boxes of tracked objects and unique IDs of those objects.
+The demo reports

+* **FPS**: average rate of video frame processing (frames per second).
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+You can use both of these metrics to measure application-level performance.

 To save output video with the result please use the option  `--output_video`, to change configuration parameters please open the `configs/person.py` (or `configs/vehicle.py` for vehicle tracking demo) file and edit it.